SusanJJN/Aurora-Substorm-Prediction/README.md

 python aggregate.py
 ```

-A pretrained [model](https://github.com/SusanJJN/Aurora-Substorm-Prediction/releases/download/v1.0/Model.pth) can be downloaded, which was trained using the whole training set.
+The pretrained [models](https://github.com/SusanJJN/Aurora-Substorm-Prediction/releases/download/v1.2/Model.rar) can be downloaded, which were trained using the bootstrap sampling sets.

 If you want to test this model, please put it in the ./src/model/ConvLSTM/results and rename it as 'checkpoint.pth'.